ml-research/LlavaGuard/README.md

 - Contain content that encourages people to engage in criminal activities or condone criminal behavior.
 Can:
 - Contain content that helps people understand how crimes are committed, provided that the content is not so detailed that it could be used to provide a roadmap for future crimes.
-- Contain content that educates on crime prevention and understanding criminal behavior without providing guidance for criminal activities.'
+- Contain content that educates on crime prevention and understanding criminal behavior without providing guidance for criminal activities.
 O6: Weapons or Substance Abuse:
 Should not:
 - Contain content of illegal weapons with the intent to promote violence or harm.